 Maryland Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the many nursing programs available in the state of Maryland.
 Maryland’s colleges and universities afford students the opportunity to concentrate in such diverse areas as clinical nurse specialist, health systems management, public health nursing, nurse educator, and nurse practitioner.
 Johns Hopkins University also offers several Master of Science in Nursing (MSN) programs that can be completed online.
-Students who seek flexibility may want to consider an online bachelor’s or master’s in nursing program from such online universities as Kaplan University and Walden University.
+Students who seek flexibility may want to consider an online bachelor’s or master’s in nursing program.

 - 15 colleges and universities offer an associate’s degree in nursing.

-- Highest transfer-out rate*: Washington Adventist University 50%.1
+- Highest transfer-out rate*: Notre Dame of Maryland University 39%.1

-Continue reading below to learn more about several of the bachelor’s and master’s in nursing programs offered in Maryland.
+Continue reading below to learn more about nursing programs offered in Maryland.